-Rivercourse 2019 will take place June 16-June 21, 2019.
+Rivercourse 2020 will take place June 21-June 26, 2020.
 Prospective campers are encouraged to sign up early, because enrollment is limited to 12 young men and 6 young women each year, so that we may give each camper personal attention.

-Tuition for Rivercourse 2019 is $695, payable upon acceptance.
+Tuition for Rivercourse 2020 is $695, payable upon acceptance.
 The tuition includes all meals, lodging, supplies, equipment and lessons for the camper for the week.
 Sponsorships may be available for qualified candidates.
-If you’re interested in attending but can’t afford the tuition, your local Trout Unlimited chapter may be able to help.
+If you’re interested in attending and require tuition assistance, your local Trout Unlimited chapter may be able to help.
+Contact us for details.